FAQ

 ssh alpon@<DEVICE_IP>

 When the local network is unavailable, use the browser-based remote terminal in ALPON Cloud.
+It works over cellular alone.
 You can also attach a monitor to the HDMI port and a USB keyboard for direct console access.

 How do I create a new user with sudo privileges?